Find out about our upcoming open days.

 BA (Hons) Architecture BA (Hons) Interior Design Environment ArchitecturesBA (Hons) Urban Landscape Architecture

-We are looking for creative people, interested and wishing to pursue a career in architecture, urban landscape, interior design and built form interactions.
+We are looking for creative candidates, interested and wishing to pursue a career in architecture, urban landscape, interior architecture and different interactions around space and the built form.
+Our set of courses work together and will allow you to discover what pathway suits you best.

-The portfolio should provide evidence of your creative interests, whether it be in the form of drawings photographs, video, film, animation, graphics, fashion, products, paintings, sculpture, models or assemblage, which shows your creative impulses and responses.
+The portfolio should provide evidence of your creative interests, whether it be in the form of drawings, sketches, graphic design, photography, video, film, animation, fashion, products, paintings, sculpture, models or assemblage, which shows your creative impulses and responses.
+It is a demonstration of the diversity of the applicant's creative interests.

 For BA (Hons) Digital Content Creation, examples of previous documentary projects that you might have directed, filmed and/or edited.